Identification

 Safe handling precautions, storage conditions, and workplace requirements

-Put on appropriate personal protective equipment (see Section 8).
+Put on appropriate personal protective equipment.
 Avoid exposure - obtain special instructions before use.
 Do not handle until all safety precautions have been read and understood.
 Do not get in eyes or on skin or clothing.
 Do not swallow.
 Aspiration hazard if swallowed.
 Can enter lungs and cause damage.
 Never siphon by mouth.
 Avoid breathing vapour or mist.
 Use only with adequate ventilation.
 Wear appropriate respirator when ventilation is inadequate.
 Keep in the original container or an approved alternative made from a compatible material, kept tightly closed when not in use.
-Store and use away from heat, sparks, open flame or any other ignition source.
-Use explosion-proof electrical (ventilating, lighting and material handling) equipment.
-Use only non-sparking tools.
-Take precautionary measures against electrostatic discharges.
-Empty containers retain product residue and can be hazardous.
-Do not reuse container.
-Handling operations that can promote accumulation of static charges include but are not limited to: mixing, filtering, pumping at high flow rates, splash filling, creating mists or sprays, tank and container filling, tank cleaning, sampling, gauging, switch loading, vacuum truck operations.
-Restrict flow velocity according to API 2003 (2008), NFPA 77 (2007), and Laurence Britton, "Avoiding Static Ignition Hazards in Chemical Operations".
-To reduce potential for static discharge, ensure that all equipment is properly grounded and bonded and meets appropriate electrical classification requirements.

 Store in accordance with local regulations.
 Store in a segregated and approved area.
-Store in original container protected from direct sunlight in a dry, cool and well-ventilated area, away from incompatible materials (see Section 10) and food and drink.
+Store in original container protected from direct sunlight in a dry, cool and well-ventilated area, away from incompatible materials and food and drink.
 Store locked up.
 Eliminate all ignition sources.
 Separate from oxidising materials.
 Keep container tightly closed and sealed until ready for use.
-Store and use only in equipment/containers designed for use with this product.
-Containers that have been opened must be carefully resealed and kept upright to prevent leakage.
-Do not store in unlabelled containers.
-Avoid all possible sources of ignition (spark or flame).
-Avoid excessive heat.

 Eating, drinking and smoking should be prohibited in areas where this material is handled, stored and processed.
 Wash thoroughly after handling.
 Remove contaminated clothing and protective equipment before entering eating areas.

 Store and use away from heat, sparks, open flame or any other ignition source.
 Eliminate all ignition sources.
-Product contaminated rags, paper or material used to absorb spillages, represent a fire hazard, and should not be allowed to accumulate.
-Dispose of safely immediately after use.
+Ensure equipment used is properly earthed or bonded to the tank structure.

 Exposure Controls / PPE